vindar/tgx/tools/mesh3d2_converter/README.md

 - decodes the original 16-bit `Mesh3D` triangle-chain stream,
 - keeps the exact same vertex, normal and texture-coordinate indices,
 - preserves mesh material colors and lighting coefficients,
-- links generated `Mesh3D2` materials to the original texture image symbols,
+- links generated meshlet materials to the original texture image symbols,
 - writes relative includes to the original texture headers,
 - builds meshlets and 8-bit local face streams for the new runtime path.